-Comp onent Description Press in on the card, and then remove it from the memory card reader.
-(2) ss 🕁 🗲 USB Type-C® power connector port, SuperSpeed 10 Gbps port, and DisplayPortTM connector Connects an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. - and - Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
-NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort output.
-(3) ss← USB SuperSpeed 5 Gbps port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
-NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.
-(4) нэті HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
-(5) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
+Comp onent Description Connect a USB device, provides high-speed data transfer, and (for select products) charge small devices (such as a smartphone) when the computer is on or in Sleep mode.
+NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. - and - Connect a display device that has a USB Type-C connector, providing DisplayPortTM output.
+(2) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
 Blinking amber: The AC adapter is disconnected and the battery has reached a low battery level.
 Amber: The AC adapter is connected and the battery is charging.
 Off: The battery is not charging.
-(6) Ą Power connector Connects an AC adapter.
+(3) наті HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
+(4) ss← USB SuperSpeed 5 Gbps port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.